August 2015, #4: More So-Called “Investigations”

-Got a Funnies-worthy yarn?
-Need to get something off your chest?
-We welcome your feedback: firstname.lastname@example.org.
+Got a Funnies-worthy yarn, some feedback or just need to get something off your chest?
+Your two cents worth is gladly collected at firstname.lastname@example.org.